24 Kid-Friendly Minute to Win It Games

 Sticky Note Face

-At a family game night, my husband thought he had 20 sticky notes on—but when time ran out, half had fallen to the floor.
-The kids couldn’t stop laughing.
+At a family game night, my husband thought he had 20 sticky notes on, but when time ran out, half had fallen to the floor.
+Everyone couldn’t stop laughing.

 Mom Tip: Use super sticky notes or press them down hard so they don’t fall off too quickly.